HenryYihengXu/RegFixer-Frontend/README.md

 - In the root directory, run `npm install` first.
 It will install all the dependencies.
 - Then run `node index.js`.
 It will listen on port 3001 by default.
 Then you can call it and test it with the front end.

+Currently, the executable jar file is already generated in /src/target, you don't need to do anything to recompile it.
+It can be directly called from terminal by `java -Djava.library.path=:./ -jar target/regfixer.jar -m 1 fix --file $FILE_NAME`.
+And the repo only contains this jar file.
+To see original source code, go to rongpan's repo.

-So far, it works all good on the local machine.
+So far, the back end works all good on the local machine.

 ### **Deployment**